diegovfeder/notion/README.md

 # Notion
-This repo contains mostly `html` files to be embedded in Notion via Github Pages.
+This repo contains `html` files to be embedded in Notion via Github Pages.